Beyond Diagonal Reconfigurable Intelligent Surfaces: A Multi-Sector Mode Enabling Highly Directional Full-Space Wireless Coverage: Introduction

+While the proposed BD-RIS \cite{li2022} with hybrid mode and group/fully-connected architectures achieves significant performance improvement, it is achieved at the expense of increasing circuit complexity.
+This motivates us to explore different architectures of BD-RIS together with different antenna arrangements to achieve fully-space coverage, enhance performance, and simplify the circuit design.
+Therefore, in this work, we propose a novel multi-sector BD-RIS as shown in Fig. \ref{fig:RIS_tree}.
+More specifically, we have the following contributions.

-\textit{First}, we, for the first time, propose a multi-sector BD-RIS, which is modeled as a multiple-sector polygonal prism as shown in Fig. \ref{fig:assumption}(a).
-The proposed model is general enough to include STAR-RIS/IOS as a special instance and achieve full-space coverage, but provides significant performance enhancements compared to IOS/STAR-RIS.
-With full-space coverage, highly directional beams, and adaptive structures (based on different numbers of sectors), the multi-sector BD-RIS can be flexibly deployed into various situations and is particularly favorable to higher-frequency millimeter wave/Terahertz communications and cell-free networks.
+\textit{First}, we, for the first time, propose a multi-sector BD-RIS, which is modeled as a polygon as shown in Fig. \ref{fig:assumption}(a).
+The proposed model is general enough to include STAR-RIS/IOS as a special instance and achieve full-space coverage, but provides significant performance enhancements compared to IOS/STAR-RIS and conventional RIS, benefiting from the group-connected reconfigurable impedance network and antenna array arrangements.
+With full-space coverage, highly directional beams, and adaptive structures (based on different numbers of sectors), multi-sector BD-RIS can be flexibly deployed into various situations and is particularly favorable to millimeter wave/Terahertz scenarios and cell-free networks.

-\textit{Second,} we derive the constraints of the multi-sector BD-RIS when its reconfigurable elements have either continuous amplitudes/phase shifts or discrete values selected from finite codebooks.
-We also derive the corresponding channel model by taking the relationship between the beamwidth and the antenna gain into consideration.
+\textit{Second}, we derive constraints of multi-sector BD-RIS when its reconfigurable elements have either continuous amplitudes/phase shifts or discrete values selected from finite codebooks.
+We also derive the corresponding channel model by taking into account the impact of beamwidth and antenna gain.

 \textit{Third}, with the proposed model, we derive the scaling law of the received signal power as a function of the number of sectors for a multi-sector BD-RIS-assisted single user single-input single-output (SU-SISO) system to show the benefits of using multi-sector BD-RIS.